Last Updated on

 Megan Marrs: “Many awesome online products allow users to choose from a free version, which includes a watermark or credit line, or the option to upgrade to the paid version, which allows users to remove the mark or replace it with their own logo.

-While many users will opt for the free version, they’ll also be promoting your brand to others users.
+While many users will opt for the free version, they’ll also be promoting your brand to other users.
 Some of those new users who see your product will go with the paid version!
 Providing a freemium product means getting yourself in front of more eyeballs, building your brand and bringing in paying customers.”

 Additionally, you can host contests and raffles, giving away merchandise that includes your brand name and logo as prizes.
 You can also give away branded merchandise, such as pens, T-shirts, and koozies, in person at local events.